Tabby Tree Weaver in Arcadia, Indiana is unlike anything you’ve been to yet.

-little Indiana (and usually family) have visited over 90 Indiana towns as of this writing–and we have never seen the likes of Tabby Tree Weaver before!
+I have visited over 90 Indiana towns as of this writing.
+We have never seen the likes of Tabby Tree Weaver before!

 Colorful or subdued or glittery yarns, almost works of art themselves, adorn the shelves against the walls.
 Created materials are draped around the shop: a cream colored shawl here, a fuzzy purple scarf there, a plaid dishtowel over there.

 Natural fibers look cloud soft from their place in bags and boxes around the front of the shop.
 You won’t find any synthetics here!
 Looms and spinners take center stage.
 But Tabby Tree Weaver isn’t just for selling the materials, it’s to pass along the simple joy of knowing such a useful skill.

 Owner Linda Adamson got her start thirty years ago when she was sewing her own clothes and “didn’t want to look like anyone else.”
 What better way to ensure individuality than by making your own fabric?
 Little did she know that that decision would lead to the bright and cozy shop that is Tabby Tree Weaver–or that she would instill a love of the loom in so many others!

 Getting back to your roots, learning to become more self-sufficient, designing stylish clothing or accessories, well, those are just a few of the reason folks are taking classes at Tabby Tree Weaver.

 With so many different ways to weave and so many interesting fibers to work with, the artistry of this craft is appealing.
 I can easily see why so many people are going back to making their own scarves, dish towels, lighter than light soy shawls, rugs, and so much more.